adamtow/cronios/documentation.md

 ![How to run and not run Cronios](https://atow.files.wordpress.com/2019/01/How-to-run-and-not-run-Cronios.png?w=1280)

 ### 2. Launching Cronios in “Run Continuously” Mode
-If you want to start Cronios so that it checks your List of cron jobs every minute, you have four options:
+If you want to start Cronios so that it checks your list of cron jobs every minute, you have four options:

 1. Tap on **Cronios** from the Shortcuts Home screen.
 Tap on the **Run Continuously** menu item.
 Tap **Start**.
 2. Install and tap on **Cronios Daemon** from the Shortcuts Home screen.